 The buzzy term gets blamed for many diseases.
 But it isn’t all bad.
 Credit...Pete Gamlen Supported by By Nina Agrawal Illustrations by Pete Gamlen Inflammation has become a bit of a dirty word.
 We ...

-Researchers at University College London (UCL) have uncovered a key mechanism that helps the body switch off inflammation – a ...
+Researchers at University College London (UCL) have uncovered a key mechanism that helps the body switch off inflammation – a breakthrough that could lead to new treatments for chronic diseases ...

 Inflammation is an immune response from the body’s immune system when there is a perceived injury or infection.
 When injured, inflammation causes the area to become red and swell due to a large number ...